 For example, A custom endpoint is introduced that renders a snippet of HTML with some user-specific information such as a custom “Reward Balance” functionality.
 The URL of this endpoint should be provided to Amla for it to be configured as non-cacheable in Cloudflare.

 Ongoing Admin/Shopper User Issue Support Process

-Cloudflare provides certain firewall and rate limiting mechanisms to help prevent malicious attacks on the site.
+Cloudflare provides certain firewalls and rate-limiting mechanisms to help prevent malicious attacks on the site.
 Such mechanisms are valuable but at the same time can provide false positives.
 If any well-intentioned users are having issues using the Znode site and this is thought to be the reason, submit a request to Amla with information about the occurrence so that measures can be taken to resolve the issue.

 Ongoing DNS Support Process

 If additional DNS records are desired on the domain that Znode is hosted, then additional records can be configured in Cloudflare by the Amla team.